George Rogers Clark: Illinois campaign

-In July 1778, Clark led the Illinois Regiment of the Virginia militia of about 175 men and crossed the Ohio River at Fort Massac and marched to Kaskaskia, capturing it on the night of July 4 without firing their weapons.
+In July 1778, Clark led about 175 men of the Illinois Regiment and crossed the Ohio River at Fort Massac and marched to Kaskaskia, capturing it on the night of July 4 without firing their weapons.
 The next day, Captain Joseph Bowman and his company captured Cahokia in a similar fashion without firing a shot.
 The garrison at Vincennes along the Wabash River surrendered to Clark in August.
 Several other villages and British forts were subsequently captured, after British hopes of local support failed to materialize.
 To counter Clark's advance, Hamilton recaptured the garrison at Vincennes, which the British called Fort Sackville, with a small force in December 1778.

 Prior to initiating a march on Fort Detroit, Clark used his own resources and borrowed from his friends to continue his campaign after the initial appropriation had been depleted from the Virginia legislature.
 He re-enlisted some of his troops and recruited additional men to join him.
 Hamilton waited for spring to begin a campaign to retake the forts at Kaskaskia and Cahokia, but Clark planned another surprise attack on Fort Sackville at Vincennes.
 He left Kaskaskia on February 6, 1779, with about 170 men, beginning an arduous overland trek, encountering melting snow, ice, and cold rain along the journey.
 They arrived at Vincennes on February 23 and besieged Fort Sackville.
 After a siege which included the killing of 5 captive Indians on Clark's orders to intimidate the British, Hamilton surrendered the garrison on February 25 and was captured in the process.
 The winter expedition was Clark's most significant military achievement and became the basis of his reputation as an early American military hero.

 News of Clark's victory reached General George Washington, and his success was celebrated and was used to encourage the alliance with France.
 General Washington recognized that Clark's achievement had been gained without support from the regular army, either in men or funds.
 Virginia also capitalized on Clark's success, laying claim to the Old Northwest by calling it Illinois County, Virginia.